 The Pros and Cons of a Career in Research

-Upon completion of a Master's degree or PhD, the big question arises: what next?
-Although it seems a natural progression to continue with further research, there are many other careers open to academics: in business, in education, or in communication and journalism, for example.
-So how do you know if research is the right career choice for you?
-Read on to find out.
+Soon after the completion of a Master's degree or PhD, everybody is faced with the big question: what next?
+Although it may seem like a natural progression to continue with further research, there are many other careers open to academics in business, education, communications and journalism, to name but a few examples.

 Travel and relocation